+Congestive Heart Failure: In patients suffering from congestive heart failure, there appeared to be a two-fold increase in the elimination half-life, a 25% decrease in the plasma clearance and a 40% increase in the volume of distribution of midazolam.
+Hepatic Impairment: Midazolam pharmacokinetics were studied after an IV single dose (0.075 mg/kg) was administered to 7 patients with biopsy proven alcoholic cirrhosis and 8 control patients.
+The mean half-life of midazolam increased 2.5-fold in the alcoholic patients.
+Clearance was reduced by 50% and the Vd increased by 20%.
+In another study in 21 male natients with cirrhosis, without ascites and with normal kidney function as mined by creatinine clearance, no changes in the pharmacokinetics of midazolam -hydroxy-midazolam were observed when compared to healthy individuals.
+Renal Impairment: Patients with renal impairment may have longer elimination half-lives for midazolam and its metabolites which may result in slower recovery.
 Midazolam and 1-hydroxy-midazolam pharmacokinetics in 6 ICU patients who developed acute renal failure (ARF) were compared with a normal renal function control group.
 Midazolam was administered as an infusion (5 to 15 mg/hr).
-Midazolam clearance was reduced (1.9 vs 2.8 ml/min/kg) and the half-life was prolonged (7.6 vs 13 hours) in the ARF patients.
-The renal clearance of the 1-hydroxy-midazolam glucuronide was prolonged in the ARF group (4 vs 136 ml/min) and the half-life was prolonged (12 vs > 25 hours).
+Midazolam clearance was reduced (1.9 vs 2.8 mL/min/kg) and the half-life was prolonged (7.6 vs 13 hours) in the ARF patients.
+The renal clearance of the 1-hydroxy-midazolam glucuronide was prolonged in the ARF group (4 vs 136 mL/min) and the half-life was prolonged (12 vs > 25 hours).
 Plasma levels accumulated in all ARF patients to about ten times that of the parent drug.
-The relationship between accumulating metabolite levels and prolonged sedation is unclear In a study of chronic renal failure patients (n=15) receiving a single IV dose, there was a two-fold increase in the clearance and volume of distribution but the half-life remained unchanged.
-Metabolite levels were not studied.
-Plasma Concentration-Effect Relationship: Concentration-effect relationships (after an IV dose) have been demonstrated for a variety of pharmacodynamic measures (e.g., reaction time, eye movement, sedation) and are associated with extensive intersubject variability.
-Logistic regression analysis of sedation scores and steady-state plasma concentration indicated that at plasma concentrations greater than 100 ng/mL there was at least a 50% probability that natients would be sedated, but respond to verbal commands sedation score = 3).
-At 200 ng/mL there was at least a 50% probability that patients would be asleen, but respond to glabellar tap (sedation score = 4).
-For information concerning pharmacokinetic drug interactions with midazolam (see PRECAUTIONS) INDICATIONS AND USAGE: Midazolam injection is indicated:
+The relationship between accumulating metabolite levels and prolonged sedation is unclear In a study of chronic renal failure patients (n=15) receiving a single IV dose, there was a two-fold increase in the clearance and volume of distribution but the half-life remained inchanged.
+Metabolite levels were not studied Plasma Concentration-Effect Relationship: Concentration-effect relationships (after an IV dose) have been demonstrated for a variety of pharmacodynamic measures (e.g., reaction time, eye movement, sedation) and are associated with extensive intersubject variability.
+Logistic regression analysis of sedation scores and steady-state plasma n indicated that at plasma concentrations greater than 100 ng/mL there was at least a 50% probability that patients would be sedated, but respond to verbal commands sedation score = 3).
+At 200 ng/mL there was at least a 50% probability that patients would be asleep, but respond to glabellar tap (sedation score = 4) nformation concerning pharmacokinetic drug interactions with midazolam (see PRECAUTIONS) INDICATIONS AND USAGE: Midazolam injection is indicated: